How to Address Sweating Slab Syndrome

 ● Salt Buildup - Another common cause is salt and other hygroscopic substances that build up on the floor, which then absorb moisture from the air.
 This, paired with the condensation issue above, leads to slick conditions.

-● Slab Uncleanliness - Tire marks, dirt, and other grime can also impact the porousness of your floors, making it more likely that moisture will build up on the surface.
+● Dirty Slabs - Tire marks, debris, and other grime can also impact the porousness of your floors, making it more likely that moisture will build up on the surface.

-When slabs sweat, they can create serious hazards for your products, your equipment and, most importantly, your employees.
+When concrete sweats, they can create serious hazards for your products, your equipment and, most importantly, your employees.
 Even small amounts of moisture buildup can create slick floors that can cause employees to slip and fall.
 In fact, slick floors are one of the leading causes of workers’ compensation claims.

 Moisture buildup can also damage products by dampening packaging and paper or by rusting metal.
 In most cases, this will cost you even more money as those products may become unusable.